Asi0Flammeus/CourseVideo-Translator/README.md

 3. **ImageMagick** - For PDF to PNG conversion
    - Ubuntu/Debian: `sudo apt-get install imagemagick`
+        - if it's not magick version 7 that is installed, I suggest you to compile it from source (see section below)
    - macOS: `brew install imagemagick`
    - Windows: Download from [ImageMagick website](https://imagemagick.org/script/download.php)